Sequential memory improves sample and memory efficiency in Episodic Control: Discussion

+Episodic control algorithms, by their inherent design, resonate deeply with the instance-based learning (IBL) theory from cognitive science \cite{gonzalez2003instance, gonzalez2011instance}.
+The IBL theory postulates that decisions are made based on the recall of specific past episodes or instances, rather than by aggregating across them \cite{gonzalez2003instance}.
+Similarly, episodic control models prioritize recent experiences, leveraging specific memories to make informed decisions \cite{Lengyel, Blundell2016}.
+These models can be seen as an emulation of the cognitive processes underlying episodic memory, where past instances are recalled to provide context and guide current decision-making \cite{Gershman2017, gonzalez2011instance}.

-In contrast with standard RL methods, the main driver of policy learning in SEC is the constant acquisition and retrieval of new sequential memories.
-In other words, the behavioural policy of an SEC agent is implicitly updated by the memories it forms during its interaction with the environment.
-Precisely due to his fact, the performance of this type of model is sensible to memory constraints, and therefore can also benefit from the implementation of adequate forgetting mechanisms, as shown in this work, and also studied in \citet{Yalnizyan2021forgetting}.
+In contrast with standard RL methods, the main driver of policy learning in episodic control is the constant acquisition and retrieval of new sequential memories.
+In other words, the behavioral policy of an episodic controller is implicitly updated by the memories it forms during its interaction with the environment.
+Precisely due to this factor, the performance of episodic control algorithms is sensitive to memory constraints (i.e. limits on its memory capacity), and therefore can also benefit from the implementation of adequate forgetting mechanisms, as shown in this work, and studied in \cite{Yalnizyan2021forgetting}.
+Therefore, in the absence of forgetting, when an episodic controller fills its memory capacity, its learning and performance will tend to stagnate since it will no longer be able to store new memories.

-Moreover, SEC emphasizes the learning of complete behavioural sequences, whereas ERL usually treats its memory units as disconnected events.
-The incorporation of this hippocampus-inspired architectural bias bootstraps the formation of a behavioural feedback loop \citet{Verschure2003}, allowing SEC to rapidly transition from an initial exploration phase to a more exploitative phase in which the behaviour of the agent stabilizes over time while maximizing reward acquisition.
+Choosing when and what to forget are fundamental challenges for the generalization, robustness, and long-term performance of episodic control algorithms.
+Of course, problems regarding memory limitations and efficiency might not be relevant for models using unbounded memory buffers.
+Nonetheless, such issues become fundamental in the development of embodied artificial agents.
+In robotics and embodied AI, the question of autonomy is central, hence, the need for fast learning is intertwined with the optimization of energetic and computational demands, making solutions like sequential episodic control a promising avenue for progress.

-The capacity of Episodic Control algorithms like SEC to quickly exploit past successful strategies can also be very useful in multi-agent environments to help in dealing with the non-stationarity problem caused by the continually changing policies of the learning agents \citet{Papoudakis2019dealing, Freire2020modeling}.
-Moreover, this type of sequential memory can also help in the formation of better internal models of other agents \citet{Albrecht2018autonomous, Freire2018limits, Freire2018modeling}, by building a sequential memory of past social interactions.
+The capacity of episodic control algorithms like SEC to quickly exploit past successful strategies can also be very useful in multi-agent environments to help in dealing with the continually changing policies of learning agents \cite{Papoudakis2019dealing, freire2020modeling}.
+Moreover, this type of sequential memory can also help in the formation of better internal models of other agents \cite{albrecht2018autonomous, freire2023modelingtom, freire2018limits, freire2018modelingtom}, by building a sequential memory of past social interactions supporting the virtualization of the "other" which is necessary for effective multi-agent and social interaction \cite{verschure2016synthetic, freire2020machine, freire2023high}.